NeuroTechX/studentclubs/pages/pages-root-folder/index.md

 homepage: true
 ---

-# Why Should You Participate?
+# Why NeuroTech Student Clubs

 Neurotechnology has never been this accessible before.
 We want to catalyze the interest and involvement of skilled students by providing them with a precise goal to work towards and the resources to get there.